-Food and beverages are to be consumed outside of the classroom except for lunch break unless teacher permission is granted.
+Food and beverages are to be consumed outside of the classroom except for lunch break with teacher permission.
 Students are encouraged to use their lunch break to obtain a healthy and nutritious meal on campus, or off-campus if eligible.
 Students' off-campus privileges may be revoked for the rest of the semester if they do not return to campus on-time.